As I sat in the conservatory of Ballymaloe House, I marvelled at how good it felt to be among people who share a common love for food.

-Today was all about blue cheese and I eyed Darina’s platter with envy as she showcased some gorgeous Roquefort, Crozier Blue, Gorganzola and Kerry Blue (thankfully I knew we’d be getting them to nibble on later!).
+Today was all about blue cheese and I eyed Darina’s platter with envy as she showcased some gorgeous Roquefort, Crozier Blue, Gorgonzola and Kerry Blue (thankfully I knew we’d be getting them to nibble on later).

 Following our journey to cheeseland, it was off to the world of canapés where Darina and her in-house cookery team shared with us ideas for simple but effective dishes.

-As part of the demo Rory O’Connell came in to show us all sorts of things that went with quail eggs.
-Recently Rory had been feeding about 32,000 people at the Food Summit which was part of the famous Web Summit.
+As part of the demo, Rory O’Connell came in to show us all sorts of things that went with quail eggs.
+Recently Rory had been feeding about 32,000 people at the Food Summit which was part of the Web Summit.

 Finishing off the day, we headed over to Ballymaloe House for a tour and afternoon tea with Hazel Allen.

 Showing us around the house, we went to the wine cellar – where Colm McCan was waiting for us to talk to us about the various wines they were housing – as well as the very chilled kitchen, homely bedrooms and warm dining rooms.

 There’s something incredible about meeting someone you truly admire for the first time.
 It can be an eye-opening and delightful experience or sometimes your heroes can let you down – in Myrtle Allen’s case, she was ever the humble person I thought she would be!

 For those who don’t know, Myrtle Allen is the matriarch of Irish food here in Ireland.
 A writer, hotelier, chef and exceptional personality, she played an integral part at giving the country a well-needed parachute into more modern cuisine.